dataform-co/dataform/docs/_guides/assertions.md

 An `assertion` is a query that should return 0 rows, and can be used to check the state of your materializations as part of your pipelines.

-To define a new assertion, create a `.assert.sql` file in the `models` directory.
+To define a new assertion, create a `.assert.sql` file in the `definitions` directory.

 ## Example